andypbrowne/andypbrowne/content/blog/surrealist-drawing-techniques/surrealist-drawing-techniques.md

 ---

 <figure>
-  {% image "./frottage-golden-gate.jpg","A wide view of a map rubbing" %}
+  {% image "./frottage-golden-gate.jpg", "A wide view of a map rubbing" %}
 <figcaption>Example frottage work from the Golden Gate Bridge</figcaption>
 </figure>